ha1neux/MysteryPrismClock/README.md

 - Code has been refactored to lots of small files for separate functionality such as `Color` calculations and the various segments of the clock to be drawn.

 ## License
 MIT License.
 Please feel free to re-use the code for your own projects.
-Please feel free to install the saver on your Mac and enjoy it.
-Please do not sell the existing screensaver or put it in a product as-is without asking.
-Thank you.
+Please feel free to install the saver on your Mac and enjoy it. **Please do not sell the existing screensaver or put it in a product as-is without asking.
+Thank you.**

 ## Author
 Created by Bill Coderre in October/November 2025.

-## Wish for Xcode/Claude enhancemeent
+## Wish for Xcode/Claude enhancement
-Claude cannot "see" (whatever that means) projects' `.pbxproj` files.
+Claude cannot "see" (whatever that means) projects' `.xcodeproj` files.
 This is a sadness.
-I am sure it is planned for a future release.